akashcraft/QuestPlunge/README.md

 				course
 				outline.
 				It is
 				sometimes interesting to look back at your creation and retrospect.
-In my case, it all began with watching
-				those YouTube Unity Tutorials and the mighty white block!
+In my case, it all began with those YouTube Unity Tutorials and the mighty white block!

 https://github.com/akashcraft/QuestPlunge/assets/113077967/e768d87f-6c1a-4dcc-80ca-143fc3e46849